 This process of selecting and calling balls is repeated until one the players cover the selected pattern for that game and shout out, "Bingo!"
 A floor person then is responsible for verifying that the winner's pattern is correct and that the numbers covered on the bingo card match the numbers that have been called.
 If the numbers match, then the game is over and the winner is paid the prize.
 If more than one player has won, the prize money is split up into equal parts.

-When playing online bingo at sites like Bet365, your bingo cards are randomly selected for you and some sites automatically mark the numbers on your card for you.
+When playing online bingo at sites, your bingo cards are randomly selected for you and some sites automatically mark the numbers on your card for you.

 esaunders2009 on June 10, 2009